How to Overcome Common Decluttering Roadblocks that Halt Your Progress

 Common Decluttering Roadblocks Averted

-Decluttering is a tough process that can become even tougher with all the roadblocks that get in the way.
+Decluttering is a tough process with a lot of roadblocks to get in the way.
 Having a plan or strategy to deal with those roadblocks will help reduce them to slight speed bumps instead.

 Not knowing where to start and not having enough time are the two biggest roadblocks for most people.
-These can be conquered by starting in one room and focusing on small tasks throughout the day.
+You can overcome them by starting in one room and focusing on small tasks throughout the day.

-If you see clutter when you pass by, take a few moments to take care of it immediately.
+If you see clutter, take care of it immediately.
 Even if it’s as simple as throwing out a stack of old magazines.
 Eventually, it will become a habit and you won’t even realize you’re decluttering.

-Knowing that the piles will accumulate again can be another roadblock, but you can overcome it by getting the family involved in the decluttering as well as the solutions to prevent the clutter.
+Knowing the clutter will accumulate again is another roadblock you can overcome.
+Get your family involved in decluttering and creating solutions to prevent clutter.

-Then there’s the money roadblock.
-When we associate the price we paid with our items, we feel like we are throwing away actual money.
+Then there’s the money roadblock of associating the price you paid with the items and feeling like you’re throwing away money.
 Changing your mindset and seeing that the item is still costing you can help you past this roadblock.

-Last but not least is the sentimental clutter roadblock.
-The emotional attachment we have to items for various reasons.
+Last but not least is the sentimental clutter roadblock that comes with emotional attachments.
 Get creative and think of ways to repurpose or preserve those memories without having to keep all of the actual items.